pythonarcade/arcade/doc/tutorials/shader_inputs/index.rst

 To pass data to the shader program we can define `uniforms <https://www.khronos.org/opengl/wiki/Uniform_(GLSL)>`_.
 Uniforms are global shader variables that act as parameters passed from outside the shader program.

-.. sidebar:: Adding Uniforms

 We have to define uniform within the shader and then register the python variable with the shader program before rendering.

 It is important to make sure that the uniform type is appropriate for the data being passed.

 .. literalinclude:: uniforms.py
     :caption: Uniforms